dmgroenewegen/tudscheduler/README.md

 # Courses
 The only courses that I scraped are from master Computer Science year 2015/2016 from TU Delft.
+Just found out that there is an TU Delft api, who would have guess...
-If you want your study here, please let me know, I will try to see if I can add it.
+I will see if I can integrate that in the website.

 # Contributing
 `gulp watch` to start browserify, watchify, babelify etc so you can live edit.